3 Ways to Promote Active Learning in Your Study Group

 An example of active learning is drawing a concept map instead of just highlighting portions of a textbook.

-Take advantage of this learning approach and use these 3 active learning techniques to make your next study group session more effective.
+Take advantage of these three active learning methods to make your next study group session more effective.

 Take Turns Explaining Concepts to Each Other